+Yes.
 After the asylum state’s governor signs the warrant, local police will attempt to arrest the fugitive (if he/she is still in the state).
 Following the arrest, the fugitive gets a special hearing in front of a judge in the asylum state.

 This hearing has nothing to do with whether the fugitive is innocent or guilty of the underlying crime–that can be determined only in Colorado, not the asylum state.

 But in some cases, the fugitive may want to draw out the process as long as possible and stay out of Colorado.
 A criminal defense attorney can help the person decide whether it is in his/her best interest to waive extradition.

 However, fugitives accused of only misdemeanors and petty offenses rarely face extradition back to Colorado.
 This is because extradition is an expensive process, sometimes amounting to $4,000 or more.
-Because of limitations of money and manpower, Colorado police typically attempt to extradite fugitives only when the cases involve either of the following:
+You can find out more information on the differences between a felony and a misdemeanor here.

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.